TDMP-Team/TDMP-Refactor/README.md

 # Teardown Multiplayer

+## Things to note
+A lot of this code has a chance of being refactored.
+As it is being developed, you might find some messy code, commented out code, testing stuff, etc...
+So nothing will be final is essentially what I'm saying (like h_lua_newstate being in dllmain.cc (as of 25/07/24), this will be changed)

 ## Requirements
 - [Premake](https://premake.github.io/)
 - [Visual Studio 2022](https://visualstudio.microsoft.com/)
 - [VCPKG](https://vcpkg.io/en/)
   - vcpkg install argparse:x64-windows-static
+  - vcpkg install minhook:x64-windows-static

 # For Developers